 “Everything in my brain was white static,” said Erica Taylor, 31.
 “I was sitting on the edge of the bed, crying and feeling ‘something’s wrong, I should be asking for help,’ but I couldn’t remember who or what I should be asking.
 I forgot who I was and where I was.”

 Michael Reagan, 50, can’t remember a single moment from the 12-day Paris vacation he took weeks before falling ill.
 He says he experiences different levels of brain fog, from “fuzzy” to “fluffy” to “fog.”

 “I cannot function [in a fog state],” he said.
 “I sit and stare, unmotivated to move, my mind racing.”

 So far, MRIs have not revealed physical brain damage in individuals with cognitive impairment from COVID.
 Medical theories range from autoimmune reactions to inflammation in blood vessels to tiny strokes and more.
 The virus simply hasn’t been around long enough for clinicians to fully understand the causes of related neurological issues.
 Some individuals suffering from brain fog also have lung or heart issues, which can amplify neurological symptoms.

 BrainCheck assessment for cognitive decline

 How long can patients expect brain fog and other long-term effects from COVID to persist?
 The answer is still unknown.
 What is clear, though, is the importance of monitoring changes in cognitive function for recovering COVID patients.

 Across the country, enterprise health systems plan to build COVID recovery centers to help patients cope with the long-term affects.
 Several will use BrainCheck to assess and improve care for cognitive impairment.
-And any provider can try the platform free for 30 days.
+And any provider can schedule a demo.